 You may have noticed that some Japanese dishes look vaguely…Chinese?!
 Think Gyoza (餃子), Ramen (ラーメン), Chashu (焼豚), and stir-fries like Ebi Chili (エビチリ).
 From what you know about Washoku, the cooking style and ingredients do not seem very Japanese, yet these dishes starkly differ from the Chinese originals.

 The Japanese wholeheartedly embrace this localized Chinese food, so much so that the number of Chinese restaurants in the country is second to Japanese restaurants (according to a 2016 study by the Japanese Ministry of Internal Affairs and Communications).
 There is a diverse array of Chinese restaurants to satisfy all diners, from the high end to the low, and restaurants specializing in a particular region or cuisine.
-Walk around any restaurant district or department store and you will find a handful of Chinese restaurants and any supermarket will carry instant mixes that guarantee a steaming plate of stir fry within minutes.
+Walk around any restaurant district or department store, and you will find a handful of Chinese restaurants.
+Any supermarket will carry instant mixes that guarantee a steaming plate of stir fry within minutes.

 So why and how has the Japanese embraced Chinese cuisine?
 The answer lies in the long and rich history between the two countries.